Tarini-1515/BeerukaERC20Blockchain/README.md

     string private _name;
     string private _symbol;

-4. Provide name, symbol, and how many token have to be created into the Metamask account.
+4. Provide name, symbol, and how many tokens have to be created into the Metamask account.

                constructor()